 USAF-96 Steel contains no W or Co and is a low carbon, low Ni alloy steel composition.
 In addition to its material cost advantage, USAF-96 Steel can be produced using standard “air-melt” production processes, at a substantially lower cost than prior methods.
-Its material composition along with specific thermal processing conditions lead to the growth of beneficial nano-scaled carbides in a martensitic matrix which allow USAF-96 Steel to possess its high performance characteristics even in heavier sections while using reduced quantities of expensive alloying elements.
+Its material composition along with specific thermal processing conditions lead to the growth of beneficial nano-scaled carbides in a martensitic matrix that allows USAF-96 Steel to possess its high-performance characteristics even in heavier sections while using reduced quantities of expensive alloying elements.

-• High Performance: Excellent strength and dynamic toughness even at -40oC; applications may include penetrators, ground-engaging tools and oil & gas applications
+- High Performance: Excellent strength and dynamic toughness even at -40°C; applications may include penetrators, ground-engaging tools and oil & gas applications

 - Low Material Cost: Contains no tungsten or cobalt; ≤1.5% nickel

 - Easy to Process: Compatible with “air-melt” production, e.g.: vacuum-degassed open ladle and argon-oxygen decarburization; amendable to sand/investment casting followed by hot isostatic pressing and forging processes

 - Both Air-Melt/Degas (230,000lb) and VAR (50,000lb) melted

 - Testing underway for use in penetrator programs; in consideration for broad implementation